jeremywillans/wi-room-release/README.md

 The process flow for how this works is included below.

+**0.2 Updates**
+Ghosted meetings are now checked when a meeting commences and the status included for Webex and MS Teams outputs.

+You can now optionally choose to decline a Meeting Series if multiple ghost booking occur (default `3`).
+This uses the Microsoft Graph API to decline the Series.
+A local json file is stored with container (default `/config/graph.json`, recommend attach as a volume) which tracks devices and Series which have had a ghost booking.

 ## Macro Version
 Within the macro directory of this repository contains a macro version of this for individual device deployment, if preferred.
 As the underlying code is shared between both the macro and the Workspace Integration, it will be maintained in the same repository for consistency.